srinivasulareddy-sacumen/jorgealmeidajr-imobprime-react./README.md

 ## Introduction

-This project will be used by `Estate Agents` that have to manage multiple `Properties` for their `Clients`.
-Those estate agents are associated with real estates.
-There are clients associated with estate agents that have properties to sell or rent.
+This project was created to be used by `Real Estate Agents or Brokers` that have to manage many `Properties` for their `Clients`.
+Those `Real Estate Agents or Brokers` are associated and work with `Real Estates`.
+For this application there are `Clients` and their data are managed by `Real Estate Agents or Brokers`.
+There are `Clients or Owners` that have properties to sell or rent and `Clients Interested` in a `Property` to buy or rent.

-This application will focus in the `Estate Agents` necessities and it will provide an easy and fast way for their `Clients` to search properties to sell or rent.
+This project is going to focus in the `Real Estate Agents or Brokers` necessities, they are going to be the main actor for this project.
+This application will provide an easy and fast way for `Clients Interested` in a `Property` to search properties to sell or rent.

 ## Folder Structure